 For companies who operate around long-term projects, annual appraisals might not even make sense, and instead, a company might choose ad-hoc project evaluations with 30-60-90 day check-ins for new hires.

 For new companies or those growing quickly with feedback-hungry millennial and gen-z employees, a swift tear down and build-up of a completely new and ongoing performance management process might be the best strategy and welcomed by all with open arms.

 Similarly, larger or more complex organizations might need several processes to meet the needs of individual locations or divisions.
-The point is that your company’s process should be a reflection of your company and its goals and not the reflection of what might be used in other organizations.
+The point is that your company’s process should reflect your company and its goals and not reflect what might be used in other organizations.